Student Elective Term (SET)For Graduate Students in Healthcare Disciplines

 Short announcement for bulletins and newsletters

 Graduate Students in Healthcare Professions: Mennonite Healthcare Fellowship (MHF) offers educational grant funding for Anabaptist students to learn and serve in cross-cultural mission/service settings in developing countries.
-Deadline for 2020-21 academic year is May 15, 2020.
+Deadline for 2020-21 academic year is May 15, 2020 (but please email us for special circumstances).
 For details and application form, visit www.mennohealth.org/student_term, email firstname.lastname@example.org, or call 1-888-406-3643.

 Flyer for bulletin boards and mailboxes